sharmashagun9844-alt/ambulance-route-clearance/README.md

 ---

 ## 🎯 The "First Principles" Section
-This is unique to you!
-Add a small note:

 "Built from scratch without high-level AI wrappers to ensure full control over the decision-making logic and system transparency."

 ---

 ## 🎯 Future Roadmap (The "Security" Link)
-Link this to your Cybersecurity Minor:

 "Planned Update: Implementing AES-256 encryption for vehicle-to-infrastructure (V2I) communication to prevent unauthorized route manipulation."